Jamón de Trevélez PGI

 Production / Processing method

-The hams hind extremities must come from castrated boars or sows, with a pH of between 5.5 and 6.4 measured at the area of the semimembranosus muscle, once a period of at least 24 hours has passed from the animal's slaughter.
+The hams hind extremities must come from castrated pigs, with a pH of between 5.5 and 6.4 measured at the area of the semimembranosus muscle, once a period of at least 24 hours has passed from the animal's slaughter.

 Its fresh weight should exceed 11.3 kg, and the pieces used must have a subcutaneous fat thickness of at least one centimeter (0.39 in) and infiltrated fat for weights under 12.3 kg (27 lbs), 1.5 cm (0.6 in) with infiltrated fat for weights between 12.3 and 13.5 kg (27 and 29.7 lbs), and 2 cm (0.8 in) with infiltrated fat for weights above 13.5 kg (29.7 lbs).

-Transport of the hams from the slaughterhouse to the curing areas must always be carried out in vehicles which fully comply with prevailing legislation, so that they arrive at the salting plants at a temperature of between one and four degrees centigrade (33.8 – 39.2 ºF), taken at any given point of the piece.
+Transport of the hams from the slaughterhouse to the curing areas must always be carried out in vehicles which fully comply with prevailing legislation, so that they arrive at the salting plants at a temperature of between one and four degrees centigrade (33.8 – 39.2 ºF), taken at any given point of the piece, and less than four degrees centigrade (39.2ºF) taken at 1 cm (0.4 inches) from the surface.

 Salting, which is the first stage in the production process, aims to incorporate salt into the muscular tissue, thus encouraging subsequent dehydration of the ham and its perfect preservation.
 It is carried out by piling the hams on top of each other with marine salt in refrigerated rooms, for approximately one day per kilo (2.2 lbs) of weight.
 This process takes place throughout the year.

-The pieces are then washed with potable water, to remove any salt that has become adhered to the surface of the ham.
+Finished salting, the pieces are washed with potable water, to remove any salt that has become adhered to the surface of the ham.

-The next stage, the post-salting, is carried out in a natural atmosphere, where the pieces are hung up to slowly, gradually dry, thus ensuring uniform distribution of the salt within the piece's muscle tissue.
-Under exceptional circumstances the Regulatory Council may allow this process to be carried out in rooms with controlled temperature and relative humidity.
-This process will last for a maximum of 30 days.
+The next stage, the post-salting, where the pieces are hung up to slowly, gradually dry, thus ensuring uniform distribution of the salt within the piece's muscle tissue.
+It is carried out at controlled relative temperature and humidity between 3 and 7 ºC (37.4 - 44.6 ºF) of temperature and between 75 and 85% of relative humidity.
+These temperature and humidity conditions will progressively adapt, as the process develops, to the room temperature and conditions that exist in the natural dryer rooms, depending on the time of year.
+This process will last for a maximum of 90 days.

-During the drying and maturing period, the pieces are moved to the drying warehouses, where they are hung under natural temperature and humidity conditions.
+During the drying and maturing period, the pieces, classified according to weight, are moved to the drying warehouses, where they are hung under natural temperature and humidity conditions.
 This stage sees the gradual drying of the product continue, as well as the sweating process, whereby the fat is allowed to infiltrate into the muscle fibers.
+This stage gives the product the desired stability and allows the proteolytic phenomena responsible for its aroma and flavor.

 Geography / Relief and climate

-The production area, which belongs to the region of Las Alpujarras, and with a minimum altitude of 1,200 m (3,936 ft), is located in the mid-low area of the Sierra Nevada Natural Park, in the province of Granada.
-Above this altitude are oak woods and a high number of vegetable species, which are found in abundance in the Natural Park.
+The production area, which belongs to the region of Las Alpujarras, and with an altitude higher than 1,200 m (3,936 ft), is located in the mid-low area of the Sierra Nevada Natural Park, in the province of Granada.
+Above this altitude are holm oak woods of Sierra Nevada and a high number of endemic vegetable species, which are found in the Natural Park.

 The climate is cold, dry and with abundant snow in the winter, with slightly warm temperatures in the summer.

 The cierzo winds from the high peaks of the Sierra Nevada, the chiseled landscape and a constantly clean atmosphere favor the production and curing processes for these meats.
-This is a unique micro-climate, which allows the development of indigenous microbiological cultures that characterize Trevélez ham.
+This is natural area with a unique micro-climate, which allows the development of indigenous microbiological cultures that characterize Trevélez ham.

 Consejo Regulador de la IGP Jamón de Trevélez